 How Much Money Can You Make as An Affiliate Marketer?

-Well, there really isn’t a fixed number that I can give you for this question.
+Secondly, these numbers vary a lot.
 It all depends on what kind of niche you’re in, what products you’re promoting, if you do free or paid advertising if you have good copywriting skills, how much traffic you can bring to your website daily, etc…

 You could make $1 a month (or sometimes even lose money) up to $100,000+ a month, there are a few super affiliates that can pull 6 figures a month, but they have the experience and they work hard every day or invest a lot of money into advertising.